 Chartered Financial Analyst

 CFA is a professional designation given by the CFA Institute.
 The exam measures the competence and integrity of financial analysts.
-Candidates have to pass three levels of exams covering areas such as accounting, economics, ethics, money management and security analysis.
+Candidates have to pass three levels of exams covering areas such as accounting, economics, ethics, money management, and security analysis.

 Certified Financial Planner

 CFP refers to the certification owned and awarded by the Certified Financial Planner Board of Standards, Inc. The CFP designation is awarded to individuals who complete the CFP Board’s initial and ongoing certification requirements.
 Individuals desiring to become a CFP professional must take extensive exams in the areas of financial planning, taxes, insurance, estate planning, and retirement.
-The exam is computer-based taken over a three-day period.
+The exam is computer-based taken over three days.
 Attaining the CFP designation takes experience and a substantial amount of work.
 CFP professionals must also complete continuing education programs each year to maintain their certification status.